Mental Health

 As conflicts with my partner grew, I wondered how I could possibly continue to instruct anyone in anything.
 How can I sling these philosophical phrases and nuggets of wisdom around as if I knew what I was talking about?
 Who am I to advise anyone?
 Who am I?

-When I moved to Washington, my teaching approach changed completely and I let go of what I thought was my responsibility to the student: I let go of trying to reach them.
+When I moved to Washington, my teaching approach changed completely.
+I let go of what I thought was my responsibility to the students: I let go of trying to reach them.

 Related: Benefits of Yoga: The Unexpected Edition